caiyuanzhe/SeqGraph2Vec/README.md

 ### DNA similarity search as DNA vector search

 DNA sequence search is transformed into a vector data search, which can be implemented very efficiently in vector search technology such as Faiss.
-Before running the command line, make sure that `all the produced files in the previous step` (i.e., Computing DNA sequence embedding vectors) is placed in `work_dir` in advance.
+Before running the command line, make sure that `all the produced files in the previous step` (i.e., Computing DNA sequence embedding vectors) are placed in `work_dir` in advance.

 ```bash
 cd examples